razprofile/leaderboard-discord-bot/README.md

 The leaderboard automatically tracks the number of successful days each person has so far (i.e. the number of days they achieved all of their daily goals).

-Here are all the leaderboard commands that the discpline challenge leaderbaord currently supports: <br />
+Here are all the leaderboard commands that the discpline challenge leaderbaord currently supports: <br /> <br />
 !leaderboard: Display the discipline challenge leaderboard <br />
 !success: Add a successful day to your score <br />
 !help: Display this commands meanu <br />